 At this time of year, the warm soil, cooler weather, and moisture in the ground help herb and salad plants to establish quickly.

-There are some herbs that actually grow better in fall than in spring as they are less likely to bolt with the weather is not so warm.
+There are some herbs that actually grow better in fall as part of your herb garden ideas than in spring as they are less likely to bolt with the weather is not so warm.
 This means September is a good time to plant certain herbs.

 1. Cilantro – coriander